atomicdata-dev/atomic-server/cli/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    get     Traverses a Path and prints the resulting Resource or Value. help    Prints this message or the help of the given subcommand(s) list    List all bookmarks
+    delta       Update the store using an single Delta get         Traverses a Path and prints the resulting Resource or Value. help        Prints this message or the help of the given subcommand(s) list        List all bookmarks
     new         Create a Resource
-    tpf     Finds Atoms using Triple Pattern Fragments
+    populate    Adds the default Atoms to the store tpf         Finds Atoms using Triple Pattern Fragments validate    Validates the store
 ```

 ## Installation